tumbagajm/Footwork/README.md

 ### Functionality Implementation (by JM)

 - **User Authentication:** This was made by *both students* during their capstone 2 project.
 Secure user authentication and authorization mechanisms to protect user data and ensure a safe login experience.
-- **Product Management:** Efficient handling of product data, including CRUD operations for adding, updating, and deleting products.
+- - **Product Management:** Initially, both students contributed to the backend development for product management.
+However, as the project progressed, Renz shifted focus to the design aspects, while JM continued updating the backend code and ensuring its seamless integration with the frontend.
 - **Shopping Cart Functionality:** Implementation of a shopping cart system to allow users to add and manage items before checkout.
 - **Order Processing:** Backend logic to process and manage orders, ensuring accurate transactions and inventory management.